Viasat 1

 Viasat 1 was a Ghanaian television channel owned by the Swedish listed media group, Modern Times Group (MTG).
 It was replaced by Kwesé Sports in 2016.

 The channel was awarded a licence from the National Communications Authority of the Republic of Ghana in December 2007 and started broadcasting on December 12, 2008, on 6 p.m.
 The first programme on the channel was the movie Duma, followed by The Cosby Show, Friends and CSI: Crime Scene Investigation.

 Viasat 1 was MTG's first venture in Africa and became the fifth terrestrial television network in Ghana after GTV, Metro TV, TV3 and TV Africa.

 Ownership

-In December 2016, MTG sold African business (Viasat 1 (Ghana), TV1 (Tanzania) and Modern African Production (MAP)) to Econet Wireless.
+In December 2016, MTG sold its African business (Viasat 1 (Ghana), TV1 (Tanzania) and Modern African Production (MAP)) to Econet Wireless.

 Programs

-Before the channel was sold Viasat 1 broadcast the following programs:
+Before the channel was sold, Viasat 1 broadcast the following programs: